TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 .. note::

-    Under https://docs.typo3.org/typo3cms/CheatSheets.html you find a useful Cheat Sheet for Extbase and Fluid.
+    Under https://docs.typo3.org/typo3cms/CheatSheets.html you will find
+    a useful Cheat Sheet for Extbase and Fluid.

 .. _registration_of_frontend_plugins:

-Registration of frontend plugins
+Registration of Frontend Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 Todo: Add section about backend modules.